msveshnikov/cyberia/src/Profile.md

 ## Overview

-The `Profile` component is a React component that displays a user's profile information and owned tiles in the IsoCraft application.
+The `Profile` component is a React component that displays a user's profile information and owned tiles in the Cyberia application.
 It fetches user data and owned tiles from the server, and presents them in a visually appealing layout using Chakra UI components.

 This component is part of the client-side application, located in the `src` directory.
 It interacts